Jim Recht, M.D.

 Rachel Nardin, M.D.

-Dr. Rachel Nardin is chief of neurology at Cambridge Health Alliance and an assistant professor of neurology at Harvard Medical School.
+Dr. Rachel Nardin is chief of neurology at Cambridge Health Alliance, an assistant professor of neurology at Harvard Medical School, and chair of the MA chapter of Physicians for a National Health Program.
 She is active in educating others about single payer, gives frequent grand rounds and community talks, and appears frequently in the media.

 Gordon Schiff, M.D.